-Past, Present, and Future: The Three-Year Freeze and Two Years of 1%, and 1.3% for 2016
+Past, Present, and Future: The Three-Year Freeze and its Aftermath

-How did a three-year freeze on the wages and salaries of federal employees - and threats of continued freezes or even outright pay reductions - become our nation's response to the collapse of the housing bubble, the financial crisis caused by this collapse, the bailout of large banks, insurance companies, and Wall Street firms?
+How did a three-year freeze on the wages and salaries of federal employees - and threats of continued freezes or even outright pay reductions -- become our nation's response to the collapse of the housing bubble, the financial crisis caused by this collapse, the bailout of large banks, insurance companies, and Wall Street firms?
 Politicians coalesced around the notion of budget austerity, the illogical and thoroughly discredited idea that reducing government spending in the face of recessions and inadequate private investment would prompt increases in private sector investment.
-The Budget Control Act of 2011 enshrined the principles of austerity into a ten-year law, and it has only worsened the living standards of 90% of the population and depressed economic growth.
+The Budget Control Act of 2011 enshrined the principles of austerity into a ten-year law, and it has only worsened the living standards of 90 percent of the population and depressed economic growth.
 It is hoped that the false economies of austerity will be acknowledged, and a more productive set of macroeconomic policies will be embraced.
 Lowering federal employee living standards by freezing pay and shifting the costs of retirement onto federal workers needs to come to an end.
 Such policies do not improve the economy; they only impose harm on the civilian employees who serve our nation and make it more difficult for federal agencies to hire and retain the workforce necessary to carry out the mission of federal agencies and programs.

 Nobel Laureate in Economics and Princeton University Professor Paul Krugman once referred to the freeze as "cynical deficit reduction theater" that was "a literally cheap trick that only sounds impressive."
 He also confirmed that "federal salaries are, on average, somewhat less than those of private sector workers with equivalent qualifications."
-But none of these facts seemed to matter to President Obama or the members of Congress who voted repeatedly for the freeze, two consecutive years of 1% adjustments and this year's 1.3%.
-They have been, to some degree, responding to a well-orchestrated campaign by certain media outlets and the Heritage Foundation, the Cato Institute, and Booz-Allen that use a combination of sophistry and outright lies to make a case that federal employees are overpaid relative to their private sector counterparts.
+But none of these facts stopped the Obama administration or Congress from voting repeatedly for the freeze, two consecutive years of 1 percent adjustments, a 1.3 percent adjustment and finally a 2.1 percent adjustment this year.
+This has been an unsurprising response to a well-orchestrated campaign by certain media outlets and the Heritage Foundation, the Cato Institute, and Booz-Allen that use a combination of sophistry and outright lies to make a case that federal employees are overpaid relative to their private sector counterparts.

 One way these anti-federal government and anti-federal employee groups seek to create an impression that federal salaries are too high is by highlighting the number of federal employees at the highest federal salary level, even though almost all of them are accomplished physicians and scientists working at the National Institutes of Health or the Food and Drug Administration.
 A tiny few are the top lawyers and auditors at the Federal Deposit Insurance Corporation (which is not financed by taxpayers) and the Securities and Exchange Commission.

 Nevertheless, screaming headlines about federal "bureaucrats" raking in quarter-of-a-million dollar salaries have had an impact, helping to solidify the false belief that federal employee pay far surpasses the pay of ordinary taxpayers.
 In fact, about 600,000 federal employees earn less than \$50,000 per year, and approximately 900,000 federal employees make under \$60,000 per year, according to the most recent data from the Office of Personnel Management (OPM).